nss-defective-foxes/nutshell/src/styles/SASS_README.md

 I've updated the package.json and Gruntfile in this branch to download and compile Sass for us.
 Sass makes CSS much easier.
 A few things first:

 1. I included my personal default Sass files.
 I am not married to anything in these files.
 Play with fonts, colors, whatever you want.
 They're just my defaults, not actual suggestions for this project.
-1. I had a few classes in the styles file from master.
+1. There were a few classes in the styles file from master.
 I pasted those in to the bottom of the _04defaults.scss file so that work hasn't been lost.

 ## Sass is awesome.